inversion-api/inversion-engine/README.md

 With Inversion, you can create an API that connects your app front end directly to your back end data source without any server side programming required.

-Inversion is not a code generator it is a runtime service that reflectively creates secure best practice JSON REST APIs for CRUD operations against multiple back end data sources including Relational Database Systems (RDBMS) such as MySQL, and PostgreSQL, NoSQL systems including Elasticsearch and Amazon's DynamoDB, Azure CosmosDb and many more.
+Inversion is not a code generator it is a runtime service that reflectively creates secure best practice JSON REST APIs for CRUD ops against multiple back end data sources including Relational Database Systems (RDBMS) such as MySQL, and PostgreSQL, NoSQL systems including Elasticsearch and Amazon's DynamoDB, Azure CosmosDb and many more.

 #### Build Status